‘The blood was everywhere’: Inside Israel’s Flour Massacre in Gaza

 “After opening fire, Israeli tanks advanced and ran over many of the dead and injured bodies,” he said.

-By the time the shooting died down, 112 people had been killed and 760 injured.
+By the time the shooting died down, dozens of people had been killed and hundreds injured.

 Accounts of what led the Israeli forces to fire vary and Israel claims that many Palestinians died in the stampede for food, not because they were shot.